tycooon/memery/README.md

 ```

 ## Features
 Mememaster is very similar to [Memoist](https://github.com/matthewrudy/memoist).
 The difference is that it doesn't override methods, instead it uses Ruby 2 `Module.prepend` feature.
-This approach is cleaner and it allows subclasses' methods to work properly: by default, if you redefine a memoized method in a subclass, it's not memoized by default, but you can memoize it normally (without using awkward `identifier: ` argument) and it will just work.
+This approach is cleaner and it allows subclasses' methods to work properly: if you redefine a memoized method in a subclass, it's not memoized by default, but you can memoize it normally (without using awkward `identifier: ` argument) and it will just work.

 The other key difference is that it doesn't change method's signature (no extra `reload` param).
-If you need unmemoized version of method, just make it like this:
+If you need unmemoized version of method, just create it like this:

 ```ruby
 memoize def users